aikatz/sketch-city/docs/tutorials/sinetable.md

 print(str)
 ```

 Applying this to our sine function and Verilog syntax, we get the expression: `127*math.sin(n*2*math.pi/N)+127`.
-Due to the way that Python handles types the output of this function is actually between 0 and 256, if we truncate the first part of the expression by converting it to an int, we have `int(127*math.sin(n*2*math.pi/N))+127`, and now the output is between 0 and 255.
+The output of this expression is actually between 0 and 256, if we truncate the first part of the expression by converting it to an int, we have `int(127*math.sin(n*2*math.pi/N))+127`, and now the output is between 0 and 255.
 Now we need to to generate the values of n, so we can just use a loop, right?
 Well, if you use a loop the code looks like this:

 ```python
 for n in xrange(N):